healthy assortment of whole foods arrayed in a salad bowl

 How can you ensure you combat the less healthy options presented to you daily?

 Try to make sure you always carry some healthy snacks with you.
-Whether it's a bag of nuts or an apple, if you have healthy options on hand, you won't become super hungry and be tempted by unhealthy foods.
+Whether it's a bag of nuts or an apple, if you have healthy options, you won't become super hungry and be tempted by unhealthy foods.

 2. Convenience